lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

     sudo snap install microk8s --classic --channel=1.20/stable
     ```

-2. To grant your current user (a non-root user) the admin privilege required by MicroK8s commands, add the current user to the MicroK8s group in order to gain access to the `~/.kube` folder.
+2. To grant your non-root user the admin privilege to execute MicroK8s commands, add the user to the MicroK8s group and change the owner of `~/.kube` directory.

     ```bash
     sudo usermod -a -G microk8s $USER